- Therapies are offered to anyone affected by cancer, including family, friends and carers

 - All our treatments are tailor-made to meet the needs of each individual

 - Service users can benefit from up to 6 complementary therapy sessions

 Please check our services page for timetables showing when and where our Complementary Services are available.

 Natural plant oils blended in grapeseed oils are used in massage for their healing, cleansing, preservative and mood-enhancing properties.
 The oils can be heated in our aroma-stones and enjoyed for the pleasure of their fragrances.

 The beautiful aromatic oils restore the harmony of body, mind and spirit.
 Our essential oils are selected and used with specific aims and objectives for every client under the guidance of our qualified practitioners.

-The Therapist applies a range of techniques, designed to relax muscles by applying pressure to them against deeper tissues, muscles, tendons, ligaments and bones, stretching and smoothing, to help alleviate stiffness, pain and restricted movement caused by various conditions.
+The Therapist applies a range of techniques, designed to relax muscles by applying pressure to them against tissues, muscles, tendons, ligaments and bones, stretching and smoothing, to help alleviate stiffness, pain and restricted movement caused by various conditions.